Last Updated on November 1, 2023 by Sorin Petroj

 - 2006- Butterfly Technical Center is opened in Japan, where scientists develop new products and work with the latest technology.

-- 2008- Butterfly launched the Tenergy series, its latest innovation being ‘spring sponge.’
+- 2008- Butterfly launched the Tenergy series, its latest innovation being the ‘spring sponge.’

 - 2013- Butterfly founded a new research and development center in Tokorozawa, Japan, Butterfly Tec.